april-org/april-ann/CHANGELIST.md

 Master branch unstable release
 ------------------------------

+- Solved bug at method `matrix::best_span_iterator::setAtWindow`.
+Becaose of It the method didn't works when the matrix was a sub-matrix (slice) of other matrix.
 - Added `matrix.join` method.
 - Added PCA-GS algorithm for efficient computation of PCA (iterative algorithm), `stats.iterative_pca` Lua function.